Education Studies (EDST)

 * EDST 065a / HUMS 065a, Education and the Life Worth LivingMatthew Croasmun

 Consideration of education and what it has to do with real life—not just any life, but a life worth living.
 Engagement with three visions of different traditions of imagining the good life and of imagining education: Confucianism, Christianity, and Modernism.
 Students will be asked to challenge the fundamental question of the good life and to put that question at the heart of their college education.
 Enrollment limited to first-year students.
-Preregistration required; see under First-Year Seminar Program.
 HU

 MW 9am-10:15am

-A collaboratively-designed, project-oriented course that seeks to examine, understand, and disseminate how diversity of gender, race, religion, sexuality, economic circumstances, etc. shape the STEM experience at Yale and nationally, and that seeks to formulate and implement solutions to issues that are identified.
+A collaboratively designed, project-oriented course that seeks to examine, understand, and disseminate how diversity of gender, race, religion, sexuality, economic circumstances, etc. shape the STEM experience at Yale and nationally, and that seeks to formulate and implement solutions to issues that are identified.
 Study of relevant peer-reviewed literature and popular-press articles.
-Implementation of a questionnaire and interviews of STEM participants at Yale.
-Creation of role-play scenarios for provoking discussions and raising awareness.
-Design and implementation of group interventions.
+OpEd writing project and design and implementation of an intervention project focusing on improving belonging in Yale STEM communities.
 SO

 MW 1pm-2:15pm